bishopb/pattern/README.md

 * Not every platform supports `fnmatch`.

-This library provides a fast, thin abstraction over the built-in pattern matching functions to that developers can:
+This library provides a fast, thin abstraction over the built-in pattern matching functions so that developers can:

 * Express the intent of the code clearly
 * Uniformly indicate case-sensitivity